austenapigo/lotus/README.md

 + For beta-specificity, labels can vary depending on your questions and taxonomic-level of interest.
 For example, you might be interested in the beta-specificity of symbionts to a taxonomic family of hosts, rather than host species (see the Discussion in our pre-print that addresses this), and could label hosts as Pinaceae.1, Pinaceae.2, Pinaceae.3, etc., for example.

-+ `null`- and `deviance`-related functions are calculated with log-transformed read abundance (base 2).

-+ `null`-related functions accept `randomization.methods` from the bipartite::nullmodel() function (Dormann et al. 2009; Dormann 2011).
-If you wish to use other randomization functions, like vegan::permatswap(), save your output as a list and you can supply that it to any `deviance`-related function to the `randomized` argument.

-+ `deviance`-related functions use a second-order polynomial null boundary generated from the host specifities of randomized communities to calculate deviance.

 + `lotus` functions have a 'trim' parameter within them to remove symbionts that are either singletons (a symbiont with a read abundance of one) or appear in only one host sample.
 This is a logical statement where TRUE removes these symbionts from analysis.
 We think they should be removed because host specificity from an observation of one will always result in the highest host specificity value and cannot be relevatized in a meaningful way to a null expectation.

 + `lotus` functions have a 'notify' parameter within them to tell you which iteration the for() loop is on.